 where $\mu$ and $\bar{\mu}$ coefficients are the renormalization points.
 The dimensionless constants $\alpha$ and $\beta$ are not free parameters, and they can be calculated from the effective action which takes into account the $1$-loop quantum correction generated by the integration of massless/light fields \cite{Mag2016,Tei2020}.
 The specific values of $\alpha$ and $\beta$ depend on the number of matter fields and their respective spins \cite{DonMen2014,CaCaKu2019}.
 Furthermore, due to the non-minimum coupling of scalar fields with scalar curvature via $\xi\phi^{2}R$ term, the parameter $\alpha$ also depends on $\xi$.

 The discussion presented in the previous three paragraphs provides a natural theoretical framework in which the Starobisnky inflation is embedded.
 Thus, it is reasonable to expect the terms $C^{2}$, $R\ln\left( \square\right) R$ and $C_{\kappa\rho\alpha\beta}\ln\left( \square\right) C^{\kappa\rho\alpha\beta }$ can generate corrections to the Starobinsky model.
 Our paper aims to explore the effects of one of these terms, namely $R\ln\left( \square\right) R$, on Starobinsky inflation.
 The study will be carried out considering that the nonlocal term can be treated analytically and provides small corrections to the Starobinsky model.
-In this situation, we will show that our model can be rewritten in a local form whose dynamics is described by a single scalar field.
+In this situation, we will show that our model can be rewritten in a local form whose dynamics are described by a single scalar field.

 The manuscript is organized as follows.
-The nonlocal gravitational model and its field equations in the Jordan Frame are presented in Sec. \ref{sec - Acao nao local}.
-The perturbative approach used to deal with the nonlocal term and the transition to the Einstein frame are developed in Sec. \ref{sec - perturbative}.
-In section \ref{sec - inflation}, the description of the inflationary regime is performed and the model's free parameters are constrained.
-The final comments are presented in Sec \ref{sec - final comments}.
+The nonlocal gravitational model and its field equations in the Jordan Frame are presented in Section \ref{sec - Acao nao local}.
+The perturbative approach used to deal with the nonlocal term and the transition to the Einstein frame are developed in Section \ref{sec - perturbative}.
+In Section \ref{sec - inflation}, the description of the inflationary regime is performed and the model's free parameters are constrained.
+The final comments are presented in Section \ref{sec - final comments}.